 The specific excess insurance obtained from the Trust's inception to July 2015 provides coverage for each and every accident in excess of a \$400,000 retention amount retained by the Trust.
 For the period July 2015 to July 2020, the Trust's specific retention amount was increased to \$500,000 for each occurrence.
-Beginning in July 2020, the Trust's specific retention amount was increased to \$600,000 for each occurrence.
+For the period July 2020 to July 2022, the Trust's specific retention amount was increased to \$600,000 for each occurrence.
+Beginning in July 2022, the Trust's specific retention amount was increased to \$750,000 for each occurrence.
 The specific excess insurance provides coverage for all statutory benefits owed to the claimant under the Trust's coverage agreement.

-The aggregate excess insurance provides for coverage of aggregate losses for the coverage periods ending July 1, 2022, and July 1, 2021, exceeding 366% and 347% of earned normal premium, respectively, which is estimated to be an aggregate attachment point of approximately \$3,000,000.
+The aggregate excess insurance provides for coverage of aggregate losses for the coverage periods ending July 1, 2023, and July 1, 2022, exceeding 428% and 366% of earned normal premium, respectively, which is estimated to be an aggregate attachment point of approximately \$3,000,000.